 - 1/10 Scale 2WD Stadium Truck: These are slightly bigger in size as compared with buggies.
 They are broader in frame and more stable than buggies.
 They can be used for both on-road and off-road driving.
 Stadium trucks are a great machine to have in your armory in the nitro powered versions.

 - 1/8 Scale 4WD Buggy: These buggies are generally nitro powered and perform admirably in dirt and mud.
 If you love your car to jump around, then these are your ultimate choice.
 They can be a bit expensive but on the whole, they are a pretty good device.

 - 4WD Monster Truck: Monster trucks can be purchased in different shapes and sizes.
 They can be electric rock crawlers or dual engine nitro powered beasts.
 1/8 scale ready to run vehicles are the most preferred model in this category.
 They can trample anything that comes in their way and can be rather expensive.

 - Tanks and haulers: Tamiya are the entrenched market leaders in building tanks and 18 wheelers that boast intensive detail.
-You will get real world clones of working lights and sound effects.
-They are highly priced and sold only as super-complicated kits.
-They can be a great jewel in your collection and offer plenty of fun and and entertainment to the users.
+You will get real-world clones of working lights and sound effects.
+They are highly-priced and sold only as super-complicated kits.
+They can be a great jewel in your collection and offer plenty of fun and entertainment to the users.